uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

   acceleration experienced by the device.
 - `accel_z`: Signed integer value for the `z` component of the acceleration experienced by the device.

+### Additional sample fields when retrieving the samples for a study

+See the relevant permission for the researcher user role.

 ## Note on personal info fields